auth0/laravel-auth0/README.md

 ### 1. Install the SDK

-- For new applications, run the following command to create a new Laravel 9 project pre-configured with the SDK:
+- For **new applications**, we offer a quickstart template — a version of the default Laravel 9 starter project pre-configured for use with the Auth0 SDK:

     ```shell
     composer create-project auth0-samples/laravel auth0-laravel-app && cd auth0-laravel-app
     ```

-- For existing applications, you can install the SDK using Composer:
+- For **existing applications**, you can install the SDK using Composer:

     ```shell
     composer require auth0/login:^7.9 --update-with-all-dependencies